AnatolyWassermann/countries-api/README.md

 # Countries API

 Countries API is my first API project.
-It contains all countries in the world and their respected regions with basic information.
+It contains information of all countries in the world and their respected regions with basic information.

 ## Description